Keto Salmon Patties

 Instructions

-- In a mixing bowl, add the salmon, garlic salt and pepper and mix well.
-Add the remaining ingredients and mix until a thick batter remains.
+- In a mixing bowl, add the salmon, salt, pepper, and keto breadcrumbs and mix well.
+Add the eggs, mayonnaise, Worcestershire sauce and parsley, and mix until a thick batter remains.

-- Add oil in a non-stick pan.
+- Add butter in a non-stick pan.
 When hot, add the patties and cook for 3-4 minutes, flipping halfway through.
 Repeat the process until all the patties are cooked.

 - Serve immediately.